harrisazmi/inventorymanagementOnlineBE/README.md

     npm run dev
     ```

+5. (Good Alternative for live server)
-5. Nodemon is available for local hosting, so change them in package.json for only the dev part
+    Nodemon is available for local hosting, so change them in package.json for only the dev part

         ```bash